Bones, muscles and joints

 Physical activity will improve your overall health.
 It can improve the fitness of your heart and lungs, increase bone strength, reduce body weight and reduce the risk of conditions such as diabetes.
 It will also improve mobility and joint flexibility, muscle strength, and posture and balance, while decreasing pain, tiredness, muscle tension and stress.

-- NHS Choices has information about the 12-week NHS weight loss plan and links to many resources about healthy diets and exercise.
+- The NHS website has information about the 12-week NHS weight loss plan and links to many resources about healthy diets and exercise.

-- Change for life provides links, information and ideas to help support you to increase your physical activity and improve your overall health.
+- Change 4 life provides links, information and ideas to help support you to increase your physical activity and improve your overall health.

 - Age UK Somerset provides information and links to exercise activities for older people in Somerset and North Somerset.

-- Moving Forward gives information and route guides for walking and cycling in Somerset, alongside other travel information for the county.
+- Travel Somerset gives information and route guides for walking and cycling in Somerset, alongside other travel information for the county.